EVENT

 BAGHLAN, April 22, 2025 (Xinhua) -- Farmers work on agricultural land affected by recent floods in Burka district in northern Baghlan province, Afghanistan, April 20, 2025.
 TO GO WITH "Feature: Afghans at the crossroads of climate crisis, deepening poverty" (Photo by Saifurahman Safi/Xinhua) Farmers work on agricultural land affected by recent floods in Burka district in northern Baghlan province, Afghanistan.
 Photo © picture alliance / Xinhua News Agency | Saifurahman Safi

-Join us to explore how global funding mechanisms can better reach fragile and conflict-affected contexts, with insights from our forthcoming report on Afghanistan.
+Watch our event recording to explore how global funding mechanisms can better reach fragile and conflict-affected contexts with insights from our Afghanistan report.

 Despite growing recognition of the links between climate resilience, peace, and stability, climate finance rarely reaches the world’s most fragile settings.
 In countries like Afghanistan, local actors who have protected land, water, and forests for generations often remain underfunded and excluded from decision-making processes.

-This event will bring together experts and practitioners to discuss how climate finance can become more inclusive, effective, and conflict-sensitive.
-Drawing on lessons from our forthcoming report, Climate finance in fragile contexts: Lessons from Afghanistan, we will share practical approaches for bridging the gap between global ambitions and local realities.
+This event brought together experts and practitioners to discuss how climate finance can become more inclusive, effective, and conflict-sensitive.
+Drawing on lessons from our latest report, Climate finance in fragile contexts: Lessons from Afghanistan, we shared practical approaches for bridging the gap between global ambitions and local realities.

 • How can donors and funds engage country-based technical experts despite political constraints?